CamDavidsonPilon/lifetimes/README.md

     pip install lifetimes

-Requirements are only Numpy, Scipy, Pandas.
+Requirements are only Numpy, Scipy, Pandas (and optionally-but-seriously matplotlib).

 ## Quickstart